Euro: Administration

 The euro is managed and administered by the European Central Bank and the Eurosystem, composed of the central banks of the eurozone countries.
 As an independent central bank, the ECB has sole authority to set monetary policy.
 The Eurosystem participates in the printing, minting and distribution of euro banknotes and coins in all member states, and the operation of the eurozone payment systems.

 Through their ratification of the 1992 Maastricht Treaty (or subsequent treaties of accession), most EU member states committed to adopt the euro upon meeting certain monetary and budgetary convergence criteria, although not all participating states have done so.
-Denmark has negotiated exemptions, while Sweden (which joined the EU in 1995, after the Maastricht Treaty was signed) turned down the euro in a 2003 non-binding referendum, and has circumvented its commitment to adopt the euro by not meeting the monetary and budgetary requirements.
+Denmark has negotiated exemptions, while Sweden (which joined the EU in 1995, after the Maastricht Treaty was signed) turned down the euro in a 2003 non-binding referendum, and has circumvented its commitment to adopt the euro by staying out of ERM II.
 All nations that have joined the EU since 1993 have pledged to adopt the euro in due course.
 The Maastricht Treaty was amended by the 2001 Treaty of Nice, which closed the gaps and loopholes in the Maastricht and Rome Treaties.

 Countries that use the euro

-The euro is the official currency of 43 countries and territories:
+The euro is the official currency of 44 countries and territories: